Chikmagalur district: Etymology

 Chikmagalur district gets its name from its headquarters of Chikmagalur town.
-It is alternatively spelt as Chikkamagaluru or Chikmagalur.
+It is alternatively spelt as Chikkamagaluru, also misspelt and mispronounced as Chikkamangaluru.
 Chikmagalur literally means "The town of the younger daughter" in the Kannada language.
-The town is said to have been given as a dowry to the younger daughter of Rukmangada, the legendary chief of Sakkarepatna and hence the name.
+The town is said to have been given as a dowry to the younger daughter of Rukmangada, the legendary chief of Sakrepatna and hence the name.

 History

 Chikmagalur is the region where the Hoysala rulers started and spent the early days of their dynasty.
 According to a legend, it was at Sosevur, now identified with Angadi in Mudigere Taluk that Sala, the founder of the Hoysala dynasty, killed the legendary tiger, immortalised in the Hoysala crest.
-It is known that Veera Ballala II (1173 – 1220 CE), the great king of Hoysala empire, has built the Amriteshwara temple at Amrithapura in Tarikere Taluk.
+It is known that Veera Ballala II (1173 – 1220 CE), the great king of Hoysala empire, has built the Shri Mallikarjuna Swamy Temple at Yagati in Kadur Taluk and Amriteshwara temple at Amrithapura in Tarikere Taluk.

 Coffee was introduced into India through the Chikmagalur district when the first coffee crop was grown in the baba budan giri range during 1670 AD.
 The saint Baba Budan on his pilgrimage to Mecca travelled through the seaport of Mocha, Yemen where he discovered coffee.
 To introduce its taste to India, he wrapped seven coffee beans around his belly and got them out of Arabia.
 On his return home, he planted the beans in the hills of Chikmagalur.

 Geography

 Chikmagalur, the headquarters of Chikmagalur district, is 251 km from the state capital of Bangalore, and is surrounded by the Chandra Drona hills and dense forests.
 The district is between 12° 54´ 42´´ and 13° 53´ 53´´ North latitude and between 75° 04´ 46´´ and 76° 21´ 50´´ east longitude.
-Its greatest length from east to west is about 138.4 kilometers and from north to south 88.5 kilometers.
+Its greatest length from east to west is about 138.4 kilometres and from north to south 88.5 kilometres.
 The district receives normal average rainfall of 1925 mm.
 The highest point in the district is Mullayanagiri, 1,926 m above sea level which is also the highest point in the state of Karnataka.
 30% of the district (2108.62 km2) is covered with forests.
 The district borders Shimoga to the north, Davanagere to the north-east, Chitradurga and Tumkur districts to the east, Hassan to the south, Dakshina Kannada to the south-west and Udupi to the west.